cosmology/springboot-dynamodb-lambda-sqs-sns-localstack/README.md

 4. Create .env with following entries.
 Note that LocalStack image accepts AWS_DEFAULT_REGION while Spring Cloud requires AWS_REGION

     ```
+    # LocalStack related
     AWS_REGION=us-west-1
     AWS_ACCESS_KEY_ID=key
     AWS_SECRET_ACCESS_KEY=secret
     SERVICES=dynamodb,sns,sqs,lambda
     TICKET_PRODUCER_URL=http://producer:9080
     DEBUG=1

+    # ELK Stack related.
+Previously used 7.17.25, bumped to 8.16.1
+    STACK_VERSION=

+    # Password for the 'elastic' user (at least 6 characters)
+    ELASTIC_PASSWORD=

+    # Password for the 'kibana_system' user (at least 6 characters)
+    KIBANA_PASSWORD=

+    # Set the cluster name 'docker-cluster'
+    CLUSTER_NAME=

+    # Set to 'basic' or 'trial' to automatically start the 30-day trial
+    LICENSE=

+    # Port to expose Elasticsearch HTTP API to the host 9200
+    ES_PORT=

+    # Port to expose Kibana to the host 5601
+    KIBANA_PORT=

+    # Increase or decrease based on the available host memory (in bytes)
+    MEM_LIMIT=

+    # SAMPLE Predefined Key only to be used in POC environments
+    ENCRYPTION_KEY=
     ```